1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Auction records show how these ultra-rare proof examples outperform their FS-901 counterparts.
+Auction records confirm that ultra-rare FS-902 proof examples consistently outperform their FS-901 counterparts when they do surface at major sales.

 | Date | Platform | Price | Grade |